 CRS: Common Reporting Standard

-The Common Reporting Standard, also known more formally as the Standard for Automatic Exchange of Financial Account Information, is a new framework set up under the auspices of the Organisation for Economic Cooperation and Development.
+The Common Reporting Standard, also known more formally as the Standard for Automatic Exchange of Financial Account Information, is a new framework set up under the auspices of the organization for Economic Cooperation and Development.
 It establishes a system for enabling the automatic exchange of information (AEOI) between constituent countries, based on an OECD legal framework known as the Convention on Mutual Administrative Assistance in Tax Matters.

 The CRS’s information-sharing concept is seen as borrowing heavily from the Americans’ Foreign Account Tax Compliance Act (FATCA), which was signed into law in 2010 and came into force globally – and in many cases controversially – in 2014.